-Glossary of Terms and Definitions

 GLOSSARY OF TERMS AND DEFINITIONS

 DEMOGRAPHIC AND SOCIAL CHARACTERISTICS

-Country of Birth

-Country of birth refers to the country in which the person was born as defined by current political boundaries.

 Residential Status

 Singapore citizens and permanent residents are classified as Singapore residents or the resident population.
 Singapore permanent residents refer to non-citizens who have been granted permanent residence in Singapore.
-The non-resident population refers to those who are non-citizens and non-permanent residents of Singapore, such as employment pass holders, work permit holders, student pass holders, dependent pass holders and long-term social visit pass holders.
+The non-resident population refers to those who are non-citizens and non-permanent residents of Singapore, such as employment pass holders, work permit holders, training visit pass holders, S pass holders, student pass holders, dependent pass holders and long-term social visit pass holders.

 Age

-Age refers to the number of completed years between a person's date of birth and 30 June 2000.
+Age refers to the number of completed years between a person's date of birth and 30 June 2005.

 Ethnic/Dialect Group

 Ethnic group refers to a person's race.
-Those of mixed parentage are classified under the ethnic group of their fathers.
-The population is classified into the following four categories:
+The population is classified into the following four categories :

-Chinese This refers to persons of Chinese origin such as Hokkiens, Teochews,
+Chinese This refers to persons of Chinese origin such as Hokkiens,

-Cantonese, Hakkas, Hainanese, Hockchias, Foochows, Henghuas,
+Teochews, Cantonese, Hakkas, Hainanese, Hockchias, Foochows,

-Shanghainese, etc.
+$Henghuas,\,Shanghainese,\,etc.$

-Malays This refers to persons of Malay or Indonesian origin, such as Javanese, Boyanese, Bugis, etc.
+Malays This refers to persons of Malay or Indonesian origin, such as

+Javanese, Boyanese, Bugis, etc.

-Indians This refers to persons of Indian, Pakistani, Bangladeshi or Sri Lankan origin such as Tamils, Malayalis, Punjabis, Bengalis, Singhalese, etc. Other Ethnic Groups This comprises all persons other than Chinese, Malays and Indians.
-They include Eurasians, Caucasians, Arabs, Japanese, etc.
+Indians This refers to persons of Indian, Pakistani, Bangladeshi or Sri Lankan origin such as Tamils, Malayalis, Punjabis, Bengalis, Singhalese, etc.

-Marital Status Marital status refers to a person's conjugal status in relation to the marriage laws or customs in Singapore.
+Other Ethnic Groups This comprises all persons other than Chinese, Malays and Indians.
+They include Eurasians, Caucasians, Arabs, Japanese, etc. Marital Status Marital status refers to a person's conjugal status in relation to the marriage laws or customs in Singapore.
 Single This refers to persons who have never been married.
 Married This refers to persons who are legally married, married according to customary rites, or cohabiting with another person as man and wife.

 Widowed This refers to persons whose spouses are deceased and have not remarried.